lxxxvi/raspifarm-cluster-mgmt/README.md

 `cluster install <targets> "<package(s)>"`

 Make sure you wrap the package(s) in double quotes.
 Separate packages with spaces (as you would do it for the apt-get install command).
-Note, that cluster install always executes `sudo apt-get update` before installing the provided package(s).
+Note, that the installer will always execute `sudo apt-get update` before installing the provided package(s).

 ##### Example